nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites:
     * List all students using the `list students` command.
     * There is currently no student with the name "Leah" and "Max".
-    * There is an existing student with the name "Riley"
+    * There is an existing student with the name "Riley".
-    * There are more than 2 students in the displayed list of students
+    * There are more than 2 students in the displayed list of students.

 2. Test case: `editPerson 1 -name Leah` <br>
    Expected: The name of the first student in the displayed list of students is edited to "Leah".
 Details of the edited student is shown in the response box.